Q. What is Construction Management Technology?

 Q. How do I make an appointment with a Career Counselor?

 A. COC students can make an appointment to see a career counselor online.
 Students have the option to meet with a Career Counselor, a Career Advisor, or a Job Developer and the appointment page clarifies each service.

-Click here for additional Career Center services and information.
+Click here for additional Employment Center services and information.
 All of these services are FREE to COC students.